-On 27 February 2009, Dr. György Szabó entered into a consulting agreement (the "GS Consulting Agreement") with TXM, pursuant to which Dr. Szabó agreed to act as Managing Director of TXM, to perform certain oil and gas services for TXM and to not compete directly or indirectly with TXM during his employment with TXM.
-Dr. Szabó is paid a monthly fee of US\$5,000.
+On 27 February 2009, Dr. György Szabó (Executive Director and Co-Managing Director of Falcon -TXM) entered into a consulting agreement (the "GS Consulting Agreement") with Falcon TXM ("TXM"), pursuant to which Dr. Szabó agreed to act as Managing Director of TXM, to perform certain oil and gas services for TXM and to not compete directly or indirectly with TXM during his employment with TXM.
+Dr. Szabó is paid a monthly fee of \$5,000.
 The GS Consulting Agreement contains standard confidentiality provisions.
 TXM may terminate the GS Consulting Agreement at any time, with or without cause, for any lawful reason whatsoever, upon TXM providing Dr. Szabó with sixty days' prior written notice.
 The GS Consulting Agreement expired on 31 December 2009, however Dr. Szabó has continued to provide general managerial services to TXM and to receive the same monthly fee.
-Dr. Szabó was paid US\$60,000 pursuant to the GS Consulting Agreement in 2012.
+Dr. Szabó was paid \$60,000 pursuant to the GS Consulting Agreement in the year ending 31 December 2013.